DerwenAI/textgraphs/NOTES.md

 TODO:

-  * load RDF, to bootstrap/iterate analysis
+  * demo: load RDF, to bootstrap/iterate analysis
     - use `skos:broader` for structural represenation of synonyms

   * download ZIP: KuzuDB node-link